Download and Install STM32CubeIDE – Getting Started Guide

 Getting Started with STM32CubeIDE

-In this section, we will see how to get started with STM32CubeIDE by creating our first project, For demonstration purposes, we will learn to use GPIO pins of STM32 Blue Pill as digital output pins and see how to configure GPIO pins as digital output in STM32CubeIDE.
+In this section, we will get started with STM32CubeIDE by creating our first project.
+For demonstration purposes, we will learn how to use GPIO pins of the STM32 Blue Pill as digital output pins and configure them in STM32CubeIDE.

-First, let’s see how to write your first program for STM32 Blue Pill in STM32CubeIDE.
+Let’s see how to write your first program for the STM32 Blue Pill in STM32CubeIDE.

-Now that we have already installed the STM32CubeIDE application in our system, let us learn how to use it to program our STM32 boards.
+Now that we have installed the STM32CubeIDE application, let us learn how to use it to program our STM32 boards.

 Open the application.
-You will be asked to specify the directory for the workplace.
-You can specify the directory and also tick the box below to keep this as the default directory.
+You will be asked to specify the directory for the workspace.
+You can specify the directory and also tick the checkbox below to set it as the default workspace.
 Next, click ‘Launch’ to start the application.

 Blue Pill STM32 using STM32Cube setting up IDE pic5